PeterKitonga/PhotoshopLearning/Lesson 43 - Making a Custom Brush Part I/readme.md

 ## About Lesson 43

 ### Brief
 In this lesson, I learnt about creating a custom brush preset from an image.
-I first opened an image and selected the wanted sections of the image and using it to create the brush preset.
+I first opened an image, selected the wanted sections of the image and used it to create the brush preset.

 ### Illustrations